Verification-First Principle

 Verification-First vs Traditional Export Trade Models

 Traditional export trade begins with pricing and urgency-driven execution, treating verification as downstream.
+Such execution lacks structured verification governance.

 Verification-First reverses this order by validating execution reality before commitment.